 \section{Discussion}

-In this paper, we derived a fundamental thermodynamic bound on the cost of an individual computation.
-Our bound makes no reference to the statistical ensemble of inputs, which is accomplished by combining ideas from two different lines of research.
-The first is algorithmic information theory (AIT), which defines information at the level of individual strings, rather than at the level of statistical ensembles.
-The second is stochastic thermodynamics, which defines thermodynamic quantities at the level of individual trajectories, rather than at the level of ensembles of trajectories.
+In this paper, we identified a fundamental thermodynamic bound on the cost of an individual computation.
+Our bound, which makes no reference to the statistical ensemble of inputs, was derived by combining ideas from two different lines of research.
+The first is algorithmic information theory (AIT), which defines information at the level of individual strings, rather than statistical ensembles.
+The second is stochastic thermodynamics, which defines thermodynamic quantities at the level of individual trajectories, rather than ensembles of trajectories.